WASHEDBUDDY/Ai-made-games/README.md

-these are games made with ai for fun(manly gemini)
+these are games made by me with ai for fun(manly gemini)